seyramgabriel/CloudSec-Terraform-Project/README.md

 * One (1) DNS Record on Route 53 to map registered domain name to Load Balancer dns.
 The "allow overwrite" is set to true, hence it will overwrite any record with same name in Route 53.
 * One (1) EFS File System.
 * One (1) EFS Access Point for the EFS File System.
-* Two (2) Mount Targets in each of the two Subnets, whiles making use of the EFS security group.
+* Two (2) Mount Targets in each of two Subnets, hence two availability zones, whiles making use of the EFS security group.
 * One (1) Volume for the container, using the EFS File System.